 Women are often taught that they must be there for everyone, even before themselves.
 This is especially the case for mothers.
 Women are told implicitly and explicitly to put their children above themselves.

 Getting a mommy makeover entails investing time and money into yourself.
 It may be hard to justify what some people will see as vanity or wasted money.
 The truth is, everyone deserves to look and feel their best.

 Being confident and happy in your skin will set a great example for your children and allow you to be even more present with them in various ways after healing is finished.
-Mental health and wellbeing is a crucial yet often overlooked aspect of parenting.
+Mental health and wellbeing are crucial yet often overlooked aspects of parenting.

 A mommy makeover might include pretty intense abdominal surgery and various other procedures.
 If you commit to it, you’ll be out of commission for a while to heal.
 You won’t be able to do lifting, bathing, and things like that with your little one until it’s deemed safe.

 You can look at this as a time of using your support system and taking time for yourself to rest, heal, and come back stronger.
 It’s important to understand that giving enough time for healing is necessary.
 Going back to restricted activities too early may cause trouble with your healing.
 Patience with yourself, your body, and your helpers is key.

 You may want instant results, but healing takes time.
 It might take months for the final results to appear.
 The swelling and bruising need time to reside.
 Healing is not something to be rushed.

 You might feel itching, tingling, or numbness at or around the incision sites as you heal.
 This may be unpleasant, but it means the nerves and blood vessels are healing and it’s temporary.